Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Understand how CNAME records work, their limitations, and when to use them.
 Includes examples for the DNScale dashboard and API.

 A CNAME (Canonical Name) record creates an alias from one domain name to another.
-Instead of pointing to an IP address, a CNAME points to another domain name, which is then resolved to get the final IP address.
+Instead of pointing to an IP address like an A record or AAAA record, a CNAME points to another domain name, which is then resolved to get the final IP address.
+This indirection is what makes CNAMEs both powerful and sometimes tricky.

 How CNAME Records Work